lightcastercoldheart/darkroom/README.md

 ### Messaging

-Dark Room revolves around conversing with random strangers who are trapped with you <br>
-While you are free to talk with them or role-play based on the characters that have been randomly assigned to you, <br>
-you can also choose to solve riddles by listening to the story being narrated during the game. <br>
+Dark Room revolves around conversing with random strangers who are trapped with you while you are free to talk with them or role-play based on the characters that have been randomly assigned to you.
+You can also choose to solve riddles by listening to the story being narrated during the game.
 Solving the riddle unlocks certain elements within the 3D environment that can be controlled by saying a specific keyword.

 #### Speech to Text